 Weighty enough for a satisfying chop

-Made from high carbon stainless steel, the blade itself is strong, durable, and offers excellent edge retention.
-At the other end, a full tang handle provides the stability you need for safely tacking tough foodstuffs.
+Made from high-quality steel, the blade itself is strong, durable, and offers excellent edge retention.
+At the other end, a handle provides the stability you need for safely tacking tough foodstuffs.
 This handle is carved from attractive rosewood, known for its resistance to decay, and regular grain.
 The wood is securely connected to the blade tang with a series of brass rivets, for maximum security.
 It’s a little longer than many cleavers on the market, offering a blade length of eight inches.

 Ideal for preparing meat and bone